openreferral/api-specification/README.md

 * [Body](https://github.com/openreferral/api-specification/issues/25) - Discussion around usage of the request body.
 * [Pagination](https://github.com/openreferral/api-specification/issues/10) - Evolving on current approach to using page= and per_page=.
 * [Body Usage](https://github.com/openreferral/api-specification/issues/25) - How we are using the body of each request.
-* [Data Filtering](https://github.com/openreferral/api-specification/issues/22) - Discussions around how to filter data, allowing API consumers to search across the contents of any implementation.
+* [Data Scope / Filtering](https://github.com/openreferral/api-specification/issues/22) - Discussions around how to filter data, allowing API consumers to search across the contents of any implementation.
-* [Schema Filtering](https://github.com/openreferral/api-specification/issues/21) - Considering the design of simple, standard, or full schema responses that can fe specificed using a prefer header.
+* [Schema Scope / Filtering](https://github.com/openreferral/api-specification/issues/21) - Considering the design of simple, standard, or full schema responses that can fe specificed using a prefer header.
-* [Path Filtering](https://github.com/openreferral/api-specification/issues/38) - This won't be in the API design per se, but in the documentation (APIs.json), allowing for grouping and filtering of available paths similar to schema and data above
+* [Path Scope / Filtering](https://github.com/openreferral/api-specification/issues/38) - This won't be in the API design per se, but in the documentation (APIs.json), allowing for grouping and filtering of available paths similar to schema and data above
+* [Project Scope / Filtering](https://github.com/openreferral/api-specification/issues/40) - Adding the fourth dimension to this scope / filtering discussion, I'm proposing we dicuss how projects are defined and isolated, which can allow them to move forward at different rates, and be reflected in documentation, code, and other resources--allowing for filtering by consumers.
 * [Sorting](https://github.com/openreferral/api-specification/issues/12) - How we are going to handle sorting.
 * [Operation ID](https://github.com/openreferral/api-specification/issues/4) - Decision around the operationID for each unique path.
 * [Response Structure](https://github.com/openreferral/api-specification/issues/6) - More conversation about how to structure responses.